atom/scandal/README.md

 scanner.scan()
 ```

 `PathScanner` keeps no state.
-You must consume paths via the 'path-found' event.
+You must consume paths via the `path-found` event.

 #### options